wttech/bobcat/CONTRIBUTING.md

 To build and test your code against existing suites, simply run `mvn clean test` from the project root.

+>:warning: Note about running tests in IDE: make sure that tests are run with `-Djunit.jupiter.extensions.autodetection.enabled=true` option

 >Unfortunately, due to the license, we cannot expose our AEM test suites, so if you would like to introduce a change related to that part of the framework, reach out to us and we will discuss a proper approach.

 ### Documentation